...also known as Orthodontics

 The length of treatment will depend on how complicated the problem is, but it's usually between 18 and 24 months.

-The first stage of treatment is to assess the state of your teeth and how they're likely to develop.
+The first stage of treatment is booking a consultation with a specialised orthodontist to assess the state of your teeth and how they're likely to develop.

 This usually involves taking X-rays, making plaster models, and taking photographs of your teeth.
-Then the different treatment options will be discussed with you.
+Your orthodontist will then discuss the different treatment options.

 What are the orthodontic appliances available?